osudrl/TeleJoy/README.md

 The following images are snippets from a logic analyser reading the voltage on the SPORT line during normal program execution.
 Note that **voltage is pulled low** when both lines are listening or for the stop bits as per the inverted serial protocol.

+![0x22 ignored](http://i.imgur.com/uUY5qGx.png)

 A request packet where the XSR reciever requests data from sensor 0x22 by first sending a valid header (0x7E) and then the sensor id in question (0x22).
 The current code is programmed to [only respond to sensor (0x83)](https://github.com/osudrl/TeleJoy/blob/61096cde4488af96ef5abe7e2536eb1a9d7395c9/sport-half-duplex/sport-half-duplex.ino#L182) with data.

-![0x22 ignored](http://i.imgur.com/uUY5qGx.png)
+![0x83 response 1](http://i.imgur.com/ArDqLf8.png)

-The XSR's request packet requests data from sensor 0x83.
-The Teensy is programmed to respond to this sensor, and sends the reply packet on the same line.
-In the following image, the first two bytes were sent by the XSR Reciver, and following 8 bytes were sent on the same line by the Teensy.
-The reply consists of a header byte (0x10), two value id bytes sent from least to most significant.
+1. The XSR's request packet requests data from sensor 0x83.
+2. The Teensy is programmed to respond to this sensor, and sends the reply packet on the same line.

+The first two bytes were sent by the XSR Reciver, and following 8 bytes were sent on the same line by the Teensy.

+3. The Teensy forms/send the reply packet consisting of:
+  * The reply consists of a header byte (0x10)
+  * Two value id bytes sent from least to most significant.
 The resulting HEX (0x000C) converts to 12 in decimal.
-The following four data bytes set the current value to be displayed on the controller screen for the value id (12).
+  * The following four data bytes set the current value to be displayed on the controller screen for the value id (12).
 0x00000008 converts to 8 in decimal.
-The last bit is a checksum bit that is calculated given the previous seven bytes.
-And as shown in the [telemetry data buffer declaration](https://github.com/osudrl/TeleJoy/blob/master/sport-half-duplex/sport-half-duplex.ino#L14-L16) in the test program from where this data was captured, `telemetry_data_buffer[12] = 8`.
+  * The last bit is a checksum bit that is calculated given the previous seven bytes.
+4. As shown in the [telemetry data buffer declaration](https://github.com/osudrl/TeleJoy/blob/master/sport-half-duplex/sport-half-duplex.ino#L14-L16) in the test program from where this data was captured, `telemetry_data_buffer[12] = 8`.
-![0x83 response 1](http://i.imgur.com/ArDqLf8.png)

 ![test3](http://i.imgur.com/ORMPBTY.png)
 ![test4](http://i.imgur.com/fCrMjeW.png)